Building a plugin

 2. Setup the ExecutionConfig dataclass by filling in device options and making decisions about differentiation.

-Once the transform program has been applied to a batch of circuits, that batch should be able to run via Device.execute without error.
+These two tasks are performed by setup_execution_config() and preprocess_transforms() respectively.
+Once the transform program has been applied to a batch of circuits, the result circuit batch produced by the program should be run via Device.execute without error:

 batch, fn = transform_program(initial_batch)